Eventuous/connectors/docs/docs/sinks/mongodb/index.md

 - Code generated from proto-files by language-specific Protobuf transpiler
 - MongoDB-oriented projections DSL for some of the supported operations
 - Bootstrap code for the gRPC server
-- Actual projections for events produced by the [sample app](https://github.com/Eventuous/eventuous/samples)
+- Actual projections for events produced by the [sample app][sample]

 Those examples can help you to understand the concept and implement your own projectors.